alastorid/binfun/README.md

 # fdump

-dump function binary code from binary elf.
+A simple tool to dump function binary code from binary elf.
+Note that it doesn't corp with call.
+Any function contains call to other function will fail definitely.

 ## how to use?